shabnam-b/reddit-pos-genra/README.md

-This page contains details of experimental setup for the following paper:
+This page contains details of the experimental setup for the following paper:

-A Cross-Genre Ensemble Approach to Robust Reddit Part of Speech Tagging
+Behzad, Shabnam and Zeldes, Amir (2020) "[A Cross-Genre Ensemble Approach to Robust Reddit Part of Speech Tagging]((http://arxiv.org/abs/2004.14312))".
+In: Proceedings of the 12th Web as Corpus Workshop (WAC-XII).

 ## Flair